Petrol, diesel prices pause for 4th consecutive day

 Starting from June 7, petrol price has increased by Rs 9.17 and diesel by Rs 11.14 in the national capital.
 In the other cities the magnitude of increase was similar.

-With global oil prices now again rising climbing over $42 a barrel, ther e could be instance that petrol and distal price may begin their daily rise a gain.
+With global oil prices now again rising climbing over $42 a barrel, there could be an instance that petrol and distal price may begin their daily rise again.
 But for this to happen, the current level of crude price has to be maintained and rise further.